Follow This Link: How Well Do You Know Link Jargon?

 Internal links

 A type of hyperlink that links internally to other pages or blog posts on your website.
-See the bottom of this post for various examples.
+See the bottom of this post for various recommended articles to read.
+These articles are linked to this blog post using internal links.

 External links